Past the jackpines' ragged reign,

-The critters return to their bullet-headed pursuits while I, bearer of the reviewer's burden, pause to blink at the Tundra's front end.
-The grille is massive, its tiers of chrome bars disappearing into the gaping maw of an integrated, yet hood-mounted, air-scoop.
+The critters return to their bullet-headed pursuits while I, bearer of the reviewer's burden, pause to blink at the Tundra's massive front end.
+The grille rises menacingly, its tiers of chrome bars disappearing into the gaping maw of an integrated, yet hood-mounted, air-scoop.
 The effect is ghastly -- yet I cannot turn away.

 | MechaToyota: The 2014 Tundra LTD CrewMax 4x4|